Teradata/developer-resources/docs/FAQ.md

 ### What is a project?

 A project is a means to explore and analyze data from a Jupyter notebook.
-Each project has a Git repository for storing project information, including user information and object store authorizations.
+Each project has a Git repository for storing project information.

 ### How do I use a project?

 In a Jupyter notebook, you  create a project, which automatically creates its repository.
 Then you authorize access to your data store, deploy the project's AI/ML engine, and run analytic workloads.
 You can suspend the project (and engine) anytime, then restore it, to pay only for the hours you need.

 ### What's my API key for?
-You use your API key to connect from your Jupyter notebook to the engine.
+You use your API key to connect your Jupyter notebook to the engine.
 The first thing you do in a Jupyter notebook, before you create or access a project, is configure a connection to the engine using your API key.

+### What's in a project repository?

+The project owner adds collaborators to the repository.
+From the repository, the next time the engine is deployed, the manager derives the users authorized to connect to and use the engine.
+If the engine is already deployed, the project owner updates the engine to add those users.

+A password for connecting to the engine is generated for each user for each engine deployment.

+All commits to the project's schema are stored in the repository.
+When you suspend a project, then restore it, AI Unlimited uses the stored schema to bring the project back.

 ## Users